Applications of the duality between the Complex Monge-Amp\`ere Equation and the Hele-Shaw flow: Designer Potentials

 On the other hand, by the continuity of the Hele-Shaw flow (applied on $\Sigma$) it follows that $\Omega_T$ is the Hele-Shaw domain of $\omega'$ at time $T$.
 Thus if $\phi$ is a smooth function so that $\omega'=\omega_{FS}+dd^c\phi$ we get that the Hele-Shaw flow with respect to $\phi$ develops a tangency along $S$ at time $T.$ \end{proof}

-\begin{remark} If we assume in addition that $S$ is such that one can find such an $\Omega_T$ with real-analytic boundary, then instead of the previous result of the authors (Theorem \ref{thm:RWNold2}) one can use the classical short-time existence result of the Hele-Shaw backwards starting with simply connected domain with real analytic boundary. \end{remark}
+\begin{remark} If we assume in addition that $S$ is such that one can find such an $\Omega_T$ with real-analytic boundary, then instead of using Theorem \ref{thm:RWNold2} one can use the classical short-time existence result of the Hele-Shaw backwards for small time, starting with simply connected domain with real analytic boundary.
+Such $S$ do give explicit singularities of geodesic rays at specific points (Theorem \ref{thm:notc2}), but the assumption that $\Omega_T$ need have real analytic boundary strictly decreases the collection of $S$ to which the theorem applies. \end{remark}